OU Campus Content Management System

 Keep in mind that pages can also be recycled on the staging server or deleted from a production server.
 Recycled pages can be restored and republished.
 Deleted files are permanently deleted.
 An administrator, Level 8 user, or user level 1–8 that has been granted the permissions, can delete a file from a production server or publish target without affecting the original file on the staging server.
 Navigate to the file that should be deleted, and switch to the production or publish target tab.
 Clicking the delete icon for the file and confirming the action removes the file from the server.
 Keep in mind that if the original file on staging is republished for example with a directory or site publish, then the resultant derivative will be published to the appropriate servers.
 Alternative options for deleting a file from the production server include:

-- Having a "stock" page that can be used to replace the content on the page that needs to be removed from production using the expire option.
+- Having a stock page that can be used to replace the content on the page that needs to be removed from production using the expire option.
 See below for more information about expiring a page.
 The stock page might include a 404 error or some other similar message.
 This allows the versioning of a page to be preserved.

-- Recycling the page on staging rather than simply deleting it from production.
+- Recycling the page on staging rather than deleting it from production.
 The staging file can be restored and republished, if ever necessary, and this also restores previous versions.

 - Use a redirect template to overwrite the existing content with a redirect to another page.
 If the page is requested, the visitor is redirected to the appropriate page.
 This allows for the versioning of the original page to remain on staging.

+This will open a dialog with options for the scheduled expire.
 Scheduling a content expiration allows users to schedule one of three expiration events:

 - Replace: Selecting this option will schedule to replace the file with the contents of another.
 To use this, click the Choose Replacement File text and select the replacement file from the resulting file chooser.
 This does not have an effect on the other page.